Crop Production and Management

 • Crop Rotation:

-• Enhances soil’s water retention capacity.
+• Enhances water holding capacity.

-• Makes soil porous, facilitating gas exchange.
+• Makes soil porous for better gas exchange.

 • Improves soil texture.